How Libraries Can Measure the Success of Community Health Programs

 Increased confidence locating reliable health information

-Improved understanding of health resources
+Improved understanding of local resources

 Process Indicators